dailing57/Cisp/README.md

 # Cisp
-Make a minimum Lisp interpreter using Cpp within 200 lines.
+Using Cpp to create a minimum Lisp interpreter within 200 lines.